cloud-native-toolkit/site-developer-guide/docs/resources/workshop/appmod.md

     - Open Registry from Console Link
     - Open Artifactory from Console Link

-1. Review the Application in GitOps git reposistory.
+1. Review the Application in GitOps git repository.
 The pipeline step `gitops` is pushing the application manifest into the GitOps git repository
     - Open **Git Ops** from Console link
     - Navigate to `project1/qa/project1/appmod-liberty-toolkit`
     - Review the Helm Chart for the Application